pc852/Argument-Mining-Presidential-Debates/README.md

 ## Project Description

 This project is dedicated to the problem of Argument Mining and is aimed at reproducing the [paper](https://aclanthology.org/P19-1463/) published by Haddadan et al. in 2019.
-We dataset is comprised of 39 speeches from the presidential debates in the US from the year 1960 to 2016.
-The corpus sentences are labels as claims, premises or none of above.
+The dataset is comprised of 39 speeches from the presidential debates in the US from the year 1960 to 2016.
+The corpus sentences are labeled as claims, premises or none of above.

 Like the authors, we solve two binary classification tasks: 1) classification of argumentative vs. non-argumentative sentences; and 2) classification of claims vs. premises.